 Related Script Templates

-If you are building a complete short-form content system, use these related guides:
+If you are building a complete short-form content system, use these related guides and templates:

 Frequently Asked Questions